Eric Bana: 2005–2010: Historical films and Star Trek

 In 2006, Bana was invited to join the Academy of Motion Picture Arts and Sciences.
 Lucky You, a romantic comedy on which Bana worked before filming Munich, was released in early 2007.
 In the film, he played Huck Cheever, a professional poker player who must overcome his personal problems to win a high-stakes tournament in Las Vegas.
 Lucky You was negatively received; one critic opined that Bana's performance "simply isn't appealing enough to make us care if he succeeds or fails."
 His next film was the Australian drama Romulus, My Father (2007).
 The film, based on Raimond Gaita's memoir of the same title, portrays a couple and their struggle in the face of adversity to raise their son.
 Upon release, the film was a critical success, and Bana's performance earned him a second Australian Film Institute Award for Best Actor.

-Bana's next project was the historical drama The Other Boleyn Girl (2008).
+Bana's next project was the historical drama The Other Boleyn Girl (2008), based on the 2001 novel of the same name.
 In this feature, he played Henry VIII of England opposite Scarlett Johansson and Natalie Portman.
 Bana was surprised to be offered the role and admitted that he "probably would have just passed it on without even opening it" if it had been presented to him under a different title.
 The following year, he co-starred with Chris Pine and Zachary Quinto in the science fiction film Star Trek.
 In the film, Bana played Nero, a Romulan mining ship captain who attempts to exact revenge on Spock, whom he blames for the destruction of his homeworld and its inhabitants.
-To prepare for the role, Bana shaved his head, and donned face tattoos; director J. J. Abrams was impressed with his villainous appearance.
+To prepare for the role, Bana shaved his head and donned face tattoos; director J. J. Abrams was impressed with his villainous appearance.
 The film was positively received, and grossed over US$380 million worldwide.
 Bana later recalled, "It was an unbelievable experience, and it's such a great group of actors", but he did not reprise his role in the 2013 sequel, saying "It was just a one-time for me."